zotero-chinese/styles/src/sichuan-university-college-of-foreign-languages-and-cultures-undergraduate/index.md

   <div class="csl-entry">---.
 “Morphology and Genesis of Nodular Phosphates in the Cenomanian Glauconitic Marl of South-East England.” <i>Lethaia</i> 8.4 (1975): 339–60. idunn.no (Atypon).</div>
   <div class="csl-entry">Kinchy, A. <i>Seeds, Sciences, and Struggle: The Global Politics of Transgenic Crops</i>.
 MIT Press, 2012, p.
 50.</div>
   <div class="csl-entry">Koseki, Akira, et al. <i>Compiler</i>.
 US828402, 25 May 2002.</div>
-  <div class="csl-entry">Morris, Ian. <i>Why the West Rules–for Now: The Patterns of History, and What They Reveal about the Future</i>.
+  <div class="csl-entry">Morris, Ian. <i>Why the West Rules—for Now: The Patterns of History, and What They Reveal about the Future</i>.
 Farrar, Straus and Giroux, 2010.</div>
   <div class="csl-entry">Myburg, Alexander A., et al. “The Genome of Eucalyptus Grandis.” <i>Nature</i> 510 (2014): 356–62.
 Web.
 25 June 2014.</div>
   <div class="csl-entry">O’Brien, J. A. <i>Introduction to Information Systems</i>.
 7th ed., Irwin, 1994.</div>
   <div class="csl-entry">Online Computer Library Center, Inc. “About OCLC: History of Cooperation.”
 N.d.
 Web.
 27 Mar.
 2012.</div>